 Sina Weibo is not a joke.
 It’s the hottest microblogging service in China now.
-It consumes 90% market shares of China’s microblogging services, with more than 140 million users in less than 2 years, while Twitter gained 200 million users in less than 5 years.
-It’s new, it’s hot, and it’s becoming bigger and stronger.
+It consumes 90% market share of China’s microblogging services, with more than 140 million users in less than two years, while Twitter gained 200 million users in less than five years.
+It’s new, it’s hot, and it’s becoming more prominent and stronger.

 1. Threaded Comment

 What’s the deal of the threaded comments?
-Well, in Twitter you have to browse the @mentions to see what people think about your tweets, and those commenting tweets are even mixed with other commenting tweets with different topics.
-With threaded comment, you can see all users’ comments, properly sorted under your tweet by just one click.
+Well, on Twitter, you have to browse the @mentions to see what people think about your tweets, and those commenting tweets are even mixed with other commenting tweets with different topics.
+You can see all users’ comments sorted correctly in your tweet with just one click with threaded comments.

 2. Rich Media

-You can also upload video from your own computer, or just input the link from video site, and it will show thumbnails about the video, how friendly.
-The best thing about the video feature is, if you input the link from supported video sites like Youku or Tudou, you will be able to view the video without even leaving the site, a great strategy for Sina Weibo to retain the users in its site!
+You can also upload the video from your computer or just input the link from the video site, and it will show thumbnails about the video, how friendly.
+The best thing about the video feature is, if you input the link from supported video sites like Youku or Tudou, you will be able to view the video without even leaving the site, a great strategy for Sina Weibo to retain the users within its website!

-One more notable feature is the ability to start a poll by any user, and it’s not just like the basic poll feature (Question) of the Facebook.
-You can put in the description, options, decide whether users can choose single or multiple options, and ultimately, set the visibility of the poll and its expiration date, really complete and awesome feature isn’t it?
+One more notable feature is the ability to start a poll by any user, and it’s not just like the basic poll feature (Question) of Facebook.
+You can put in the description, options, decide whether users can choose single or multiple options, and ultimately, set the visibility of the poll and its expiration date, really a complete and awesome feature, isn’t it?

 3. Micro Topics